The Method 2 is to use the

 Locate the Application's Java Command Line

-you will need to know the full Java command which is normally used.
+you will need to know the full Java command that is normally used.

 Most applications make use of a script to build up the actual command line.